J.D. Grading, Ranking & Progress

 Information Faculty Must Provide to Students on Grading

-Each professor should announce during the first week of any course the nature of the grading practice to be followed, including any components of the course grade other than a final examination grade.
+Each instructor should announce during the first week of any course the nature of the grading practice to be followed, including any components of the course grade other than a final examination grade.
 Such components may include one or more papers, preliminary examinations, class participation.
 If a final or end-quarter examination is not "closed book," the announcement should so state and should in such case include a statement of what materials may be consulted by students during an examination.
 If coursebooks are to be permitted, but student notes are not, students should be advised in the announcement that coursebooks should not be annotated with a student's notes.

 Precise allocation of course grade to components need not be announced in advance.
 However, such allocation to the extent possible should be indicated, and each student should have available on request the allocation among all components of any course grade after grading has been completed.